fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 Returns the current value of a timer with the given name.
 If the timer does not exist or has finished, this function returns `null`.

-### len(value)

-Returns the number of elements in an array, or the length of a string (the number of characters in the string).

 ### insert(array, index, value)

 Creates a new copy of the array **array**, with the **value** inserted at the position **index**.
 The value is placed immediately before the current element in that position (if any), so